ietf/www.ietf.org/Guide to being effective in the IETF.md

 <br>

 ## <a id="introduction">Introduction</a>
-Participating in the IETF and seeing your views listened to and your contributions actively shaping the work, is a very rewarding experience.
+Participating in the IETF and having your views listened to and your contributions actively shaping the work, is a very rewarding experience.
 Getting to that point means acquiring both knowledge of IETF processes and a small set of skills in IETF participation.
 What follows is a guide to that set of skills, a guide to being effective in the IETF.

 ## <a id="many-people">It takes many people with many different views to build a resilient protocol</a>
 The IETF has, for decades, successfully produced protocols that are resilient and performant at Internet scale and the core reason for this is because each protocol has been built by the combined efforts of many people with many different views scrutinising every aspect of the design.
 To be effective in the IETF it is essential that you recognise this and embrace that way of working.
 This means:
 * Do not try to "own" any idea, however small.
 Ideas brought to the IETF do not belong to individuals and may change shape beyond all recognition from conception to completion.
 * When somebody raises a point that you do not think is relevant, or do not think is important enough to address, try hard to see if you can adjust your own desired outcome to incorporate this point.
 Your aim should not be to get the outcome that you want, but an outcome that you can live with.
 This is key to reaching consensus.

 The other side of this, is that any IETF participant is free to comment on any idea that is proposed.
 You do not need an invitation.

 ## <a id="asynchronous-process">Participation is mainly slow and asynchronous not realtime</a>
 The IETF is a global organisation and therefore cannot operate in realtime with its participants spread across so many different timezones.
 Added to this, most IETF participants are volunteers with other responsibilities to balance.
 This can lead to a latency of days between messages.

 With that in mind, it is important not to fall into the trap of working as if the IETF is realtime:
 * Do not feel obliged to reply quickly to a point.
 Take your time to think it through.
 It is often useful to write draft responses and work on those over a day or two rather than send them immediately.
-* Be careful when sending multiple replies in quick succession - it can be overwheming for someone who only looks at their email every other day if they are presented with hundreds of messages.
+* Be careful when sending multiple replies in quick succession - it can be offputting for someone who looks at their email to find many messages from the same person.

-WG sessions at IETF meetings (and interim meetings) are a crucial way of short-circuiting this long asynchronous process as they enable a lot of issues to be discussed in a very short session.
+Working Group (WG) sessions at IETF meetings (and interim meetings) are a crucial way of short-circuiting this long asynchronous process as they enable a lot of issues to be discussed in a very short session.
 There are many examples of long and protracted discussions on a mailing list being resolved in minutes when all the participants are able to get together in realtime.

-All WG sessions at IETF meeting (or interim meetings) have public video archives and it is often worth watching those to get up to speed on a particular WG.
+If you can't make a WG session, then you can catch up later by watching the public [video archive](https://www.youtube.com/channel/UC8dtK9njBLdFnBahHFp0eZQ).

 ## <a id="read-thoroughly">Read the relevant Internet-Drafts, related RFCs and archives</a>
 Internet-Drafts (I-Ds) are the core mechanism for IETF participants to share ideas.
 These often refer to RFCs or other I-Ds by way of background.
 If you want to fully participate in any discussion in the IETF then you will need to read the I-Ds related to that discussion and any RFCs or other documents that they refer to.
-Each WG has a page that lists the finished RFCs and adopted I-Ds, and unadopted relevant I-Ds are notified to the mailing list by the authors.
+Each WG has a [page](https://datatracker.ietf.org/wg/) that lists the finished RFCs and adopted I-Ds, and unadopted relevant I-Ds are notified to the mailing list by the authors.

 All IETF mailing lists have a [public archive](https://mailarchive.ietf.org) and there are many times when it is important to read the list archive in order to participate effectively.
 These include:
 * If you want to raise something and have a suspicion that this might have been raised before.